asheriif/openrest/README.md

 Make sure to replace the path in the third line with the path to restaurants.csv on your PC.

 3. We're all set.
-Fire up another terminal and cd to the directory where you extracted Logstash and run the following command:
+Make sure you're still in the directory where you extracted Logstash and run the following command:

 <code> ./bin/logstash -f csv.conf </code>

 Now ElasticSearch is ready for queries.

-4. git clone this repo to your PC, then cd into the directory and run the following command to install required dependencies:
+4. git clone this repo to your PC, then cd into the directory where you cloned it and run the following command to install the required dependencies:

 <code> npm install </code>